ARTICLES OF INCORPORATION OF PAUL BUNYAN RURAL TELEPHONE COOPERATIVE BEMIDJI, MINNESOTA

 Any two or more adult residents of the same household may jointly become a member and their application may be accepted in accordance with the foregoing provisions of this section, provided that they comply jointly with the above subdivisions (a), (b), (c) and (d).

 SECTION 2.
-Purchase of Telephone service.
-Each member shall take telephone service from the Cooperative to be used on the premises specified in their application for membership, and shall pay therefore monthly at rates which shall from time to time be fixed by the Board of Directors.
-It is expressly understood that amounts paid for telephone service in excess of the cost of service are furnished by members as capital and each member shall be credited with the capital so furnished as provided in these By-Laws.
+Purchase of Telephone or Broadband service.
+Each member shall take telephone or broadband service from the Cooperative to be used on the premises specified in their application for membership, and shall pay therefore monthly at rates which shall from time to time be fixed by the Board of Directors.
+It is expressly understood that amounts paid for telephone, broadband or other communication service in excess of the cost of service are furnished by members as capital and each member shall be credited with the capital so furnished as provided in these By-Laws.
 Each member shall also pay all amounts owed by them to the Cooperative as and when the same shall become due and payable.

 SECTION 1.
 Annual Meeting.
 The annual meeting of the members shall be held during the months of April, May, or June, of each year, on the day and place designated by the Board of Directors, for the purpose of electing directors, passing upon reports for the previous fiscal year and transacting such other business as may come before the meeting.
 Failure to hold the annual meeting at the designated time shall not work a forfeiture or dissolution of the Cooperative.
 At all meetings of the members at which a quorum is present all questions shall be decided by a vote of a majority of the members voting thereon, except as otherwise provided by law or these by-laws.